asherk7/EthniVision/README.md

 # EthniVision
-EthniVision is a website created using React and Express that takes in an image of the user and returns their predicted ethnicity.
+* EthniVision is a website created using React and Express that takes in an image of the user and returns their predicted ethnicity.
-It utilizes a machine learning model created using the FairFace dataset.
+* It utilizes a machine learning model created using the FairFace dataset.
-Created using Docker, Tensorflow, pandas, Numpy, React, Express, and MongoDB.
+*Created using Docker, Tensorflow, Keras, pandas, Numpy, React, Express, and MongoDB.

 # Prerequisites
-This project was built and ran entirely using docker, so to use this project you will need to have docker installed on your machine.
+* This project was built and ran entirely using docker, so to use this project you will need to have docker installed on your machine.
-Docker provides a self-contained environment, ensuring that all the necessary dependencies, libraries, and configurations are encapsulated within the Docker containers.
+* Docker provides a self-contained environment, ensuring that all the necessary dependencies, libraries, and configurations are encapsulated within the Docker containers.

 # Installing
 You can find the installation instructions for docker [here](https://docs.docker.com/get-docker/).